Form HEDC-1003 · Truth-in-Disclosure Series

 HELOC Rates (Variable)

 HELOC rates are based on the prime rate plus or minus a margin set by the lender.
-The prime rate currently sits at 7.50% and moves in lockstep with the Federal Reserve's federal funds rate.
+The prime rate currently sits at 6.75% and moves in lockstep with the Federal Reserve's federal funds target.
 When the Fed cuts rates, HELOC rates fall.
 When the Fed raises rates, HELOCs get more expensive.

 HE Loan Rates (Fixed)